dsanson/dsanson.github.com/670f2010/readings/_posts/2010-09-20-readings-on-omnipotence.markdown

 # Omnipotence and Impeccability

+-   Aquinas, *Summa Theologica*, Part I, Q. 25, Art.
+6: [Whether God can do better than what He does?](http://www.newadvent.org/summa/1025.htm#article6)
 -   Pike, N. (1969). "[Omnipotence and God’s ability to sin][]".
     *American Philosophical Quarterly*, 6(3):208–216.
 -   Adams, R. M. (1972). "[Must God create the best?][]"